Welcome to Gluten Free in SD (San Diego)

 (also see "Resources - Cooking" and "SD Resources - Food")

 - America's Test Kitchen Cookbook: A review on the Listserv was very positive about this new cookbook.
-It is actually already sold out, but they will be shipping again by March 5.
 They are affiliated with Cook's Illustrated.
 The How Can It Be Gluten Free Cookbook.
 YouTube ad for the cookbook.
 2/26

 (also see SD Restaurants by Area, Alphabetized List of SD Restaurants, and SD Resources - Food)